Introduction

 However, these successes have masked the reality that plans for human deep space travel are unworkable.
 This book will show that human deep space travel is a dead end—that it will be inevitably thwarted by prohibitive political, economic, and technological barriers.
 It is also a deadly end, presenting perilous, even lethal, medical risks that make it in the end, fundamentally unethical.

 Despite these realities, human space travel has been promoted by a cadre of cosmic cheerleaders who have a selfish interest in seeing human space exploration beyond Earth orbit.
-In that promotion, politicians, advocacy groups, and the aerospace industry have discounted or even ignored the profound barriers to human space travel.
+In that promotion, scientists, politicians, advocacy groups, and the aerospace industry have discounted or even ignored the profound barriers to human space travel.
 NASA has tacitly acquiesced to this hype, even while its own research and internal reports realistically assess the profound medical and psychological barriers to such missions.
 To these advocates, human deep space travel is a dream.
 And indeed, it is like a dream: illogical and murky.

 The book also reveals how popular media have conveyed false notions that space travel is viable and even romantic.
 And how science fiction movies, TV shows and games have spun thrilling adventures in which technological barriers have been magically overcome—in which radiation does not exist and gravity does; and in which oxygen, food, and water are plentiful, with no explanation of how such comfortable conditions were achieved.
 Such tales have promoted an unrealistic and even harmful vision of the human future in space—how “seeing is deceiving.”